Yugoslav dinar: 1990–92: Convertible dinar (YUN)

-July 1992 – September 1993; Reformed dinar (YUR)
+July 1992 – September 1993: Reformed dinar (YUR)

-The third revaluation took place on 1 July 1992, at a ratio of 10 to 1.
+In the Federal Republic of Yugoslavia, which consisted of the remaining republics of Serbia and Montenegro, the third revaluation took place on 1 July 1992, at a ratio of 10 to 1.
 Hyperinflation in the country began during this currency's period of circulation.
-This dinar was issued in the then Federal Republic of Yugoslavia, which consisted of the remaining republics of Serbia and Montenegro.
-People started to use foreign hard currency, such as Deutschmarks, to mitigate some of the problems of hyperinflation.
-(This federation split in 2006 and Montenegro currently uses the Euro as its currency, though it does not mint it.)
+The sanctions against the Federal Republic of Yugoslavia, instituted over the course of 1992, seriously impacted its economy.
+People started to use foreign hard currency, such as Deutsche Marks, to mitigate some of the problems of hyperinflation.

 October–December 1993 dinar (YUO)

 Yugoslavia re-denominated the dinar for the fourth time on 1 October 1993, at a ratio of 1 million to 1.
 This did not mitigate the hyperinflation, and the 1993 dinar (ISO 4217 code: YUO) lasted for only three months.

 Coinage became redundant.
-The 1993 dinar had the largest denomination out of all incarnations of Yugoslav currency: the banknote, featuring Jovan Jovanović Zmaj had a face value of 500 billion (5×10^11) dinara (right).
+The 1993 dinar had the largest denomination out of all incarnations of Yugoslav currency: the banknote featuring Jovan Jovanović Zmaj had a face value of 500 billion (5×10^11) dinara (pictured).
 Wages became worthless; if paid in cash, workers had to rush out and spend their wages before they lost their value overnight.
 Many businesses started to pay wages in goods instead, and a simple barter system developed.
 Businesses with good connections to politicians could still get access to hard currency.
 Some shops, instead of rewriting their prices several times a day, started pricing goods in "bods" (points), often equivalent to hard currency such as one Deutschmark.
 The winter of 1993 was particularly hard for pensioners; if a monthly pension was spent immediately, it was still barely enough to buy three litres of milk.
 Many people relied on connections to friends and family abroad (who could provide hard currency) or in the countryside (who could grow food).